tychonievich/archimedes/README.md

 When I asked our sysadmins for a server to run the second version of this on they gave me one from a rack of computers another faculty member had recently had, and the former faculty member (I don't even know who they were) had named the computer in question "Archimedes".
+We don't use that computer anymore, but the name stuck.

 # Directory Structure